openwrt/asu/README.md

 ### Build request `/api/build-request`

 It's also possible to request to build an image.
-The request is exactly the same as for `upgrade-request`.
+The request is nearly the same as for `upgrade-request`.
 The response only contains a link to the created `files` or `upgrade-request` parameters if available.

+An additional parameter is the `defaults` parameter which allows to set the content of `/etc/uci-defaults/99-server-defaults` within the image.
+This allows to set custom options for the resulting image.
+To distinguish between custom images the name will contain a hash of the requested `defaults` value and is stored in a different place, only visible if the full hash (32bit) is known.

 This is a special case for clients that do not necessary require a sysupgrade compatible image.
 An example is the [LibreMesh Chef](https://chef.libremesh.org)